rad31/cmpt353-data-science-project/README.md

 * The `src/extract/extract-stay-at-home-data.py` script uses the `US_counties_COVID19_health_weather_data.csv`, which was retrieved from <https://www.kaggle.com/johnjdavisiv/us-counties-covid19-weather-sociohealth-data>.
 It is not included in this repository due to its size (1.28 GB).

+* The `src/extract/get-raw-covid-data.py` script retrieves data from the `CovidActNow` API from <https://apidocs.covidactnow.org>.
+It reads the CSV files from the API and saves them in `data/raw`

-* The `src/extract/extract-covid-hosp-data.py` script uses the `COVID-19_Case_Surveillance_Public_Use_Data_with_Geography.csv`, which was retrieved from <https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4>.
-It is not included in this repository due to its size (3.66 GB).
+* The `src/extract/extract-infection-data.py`,`src/extract/extract-vaccine-data.py`, and `src/extract/join-covid-data.py` scripts use the `GFG.csv`, which was retrieved from `src/extract/get-raw-covid-data.py` above